codatio/codat-docs/blog/240305-xero-bankstatement-report.md

 <!--truncate-->

-If this affects you, your organization should have received a notification from Xero:
+If this affects you, your organization should have received an email from Xero:

 > On 2 April 2024 PDT/3 April 2024 NZT/AEST we plan to release a breaking change to how the Bank Statement report within the Reports endpoint of the Accounting API is accessed. **This change will make the Bank Statement report inaccessible unless you confirm that you meet some additional terms and conditions about your security practices.** We’re making this change as part of our ongoing efforts to improve the security of the Xero ecosystem.
 >